ravi6/MTS/robot/README.md

 Need to re-examine.
 Overall the picture is still confusing.
 But what is encouraging is all sequences in the pdf tables produce expected high score after max iterations.

+## 1st June 2019
+* Identified bug in pdf sampling selection logic and that alleviated above concerns.
+Now things are behaving as they were.

+* Digressed a bit to make the GUI more manageable with Tabbed interface, re-jigged code with class structure to avoid globals and make it more manageable.
+Added parameter inputs to GUI.
+Hit major issue with rendering jflot plots on tabbed content as jflot does not like to draw on hidden divisions.
+Had to move to  the plot tab, while refreshing plots and delay plotting to ensure tab content is fully displayed.

+* Because the code was revamped, wanted to make sure that the newly structured code has not introduced any bugs.
+Noting that no fundamental classes have been modfied, only top level DMCTS implementation was "classified !!!"(not in defence perspective).
+Initially was concerned that new version is producing different results.
+But after thorough comparison with old version results, it was clear that final pdf results after 2000 iterations varied within same version without any changes to parameters.

+* Moving on with the new version, SAMPLE method for pdf selection is consistent with proper sampling method from a discrete distribution.
+After attending the course work, it is clear that one needs to make enough number of samples (with more playouts before restarting the cycle.
+Also, what is clear is that we need to propagate just the collective socre for selected action sequence combination.
+No need to weigh the score with associated probability numbers.
+Now that I am clear on the method of generating samples from discrete distribution, it makes sense that propagation of normal score eventually results in expected score.
+The probability values associated with the table are encoded in samples selected.
+(Obviously one need to take enough number of samples).

+* So far every rollout is replacing pdf table entry with the new rollout sequence.
+This is not appropriate.
+Have to replace an entry in the pdf table only when the rollout score is superior to the best candidate (in terms of collective gain).
+This means pdf table should also contain the score/benefit values for ease of this implementation.
+As to what should happen to the corresponding q value is left to the implementaion.
+One could reset all q's or leave them as they were.
+Also, instead of using global collective score a relative global collective score is a natural choice for back propogation.

+* The above changes will be implemented in the following commits